Depression Scales: Definition, Types, And Uses

 You may use a depression scale yourself or ask for a screening from a professional if you think you could be experiencing symptoms of depression.
 Common symptoms of depression include low mood, lack of energy, loss of interest in activities once enjoyed, changes in appetite, and disruptions in sleep patterns.
 While the presence of these symptoms does not definitively signal the existence of a depressive disorder, they could help you decide to pursue further screening—particularly if the symptoms are persistent and/or are negatively impacting your life and functioning.

-You can access a variety of different depression scales by doing a quick internet search, and most take very little time to finish.
+You can reach a variety of different depression scales by doing a quick internet search, and most take very little time to finish.
 Once you’ve completed a scale, you can bring the results to a medical or mental health professional.
 They may take them into account when evaluating your symptoms and determining whether you may need further care.

 Types of depression scales